jmjuanes/kofi/README.md

 ### kofi.app(spec)

-Creates a new kofi app component.
+This method creates and validates a new kofi app component.

 ```javascript
 let MyApp = kofi.app({